bullardji/python-chess/README.rst

 * ``GPUBoard`` provides GPU-backed move generation across the entire API through :meth:`chess.gpu.GPUBoard.generate_legal_moves` and related helpers.
+* Game termination can also be checked on the GPU via :meth:`chess.gpu.GPUBoard.is_game_over` and :meth:`chess.gpu.GPUBoard.outcome`.

 * Optional GPU acceleration using ``cupy``.
 Check ``chess.is_gpu_available()`` and use :class:`chess.GPUBoard`.
 When no